Note: We do not do sponsored content, so all opinions are of our own.

 If my stock isn’t held under my name?
 What happens if they go bankrupt?

 Since your stocks are held in trust, if the Custodian goes bankrupt, your stock would most likely be unscathed.
 But in some cases, it might take a while before your stock returns to your ownership.

 It is quite a risk to take, so do only go to a custodian that you know has a reputable backing (but sometimes, our judgment may fail us.
 Sigh.)

 Which is better?
 And when should you use one over the other?

-Apart from my own research, I sought advice from the #SeedlyCommunity to see in when should I choose a Custodian account over the CDP account.
+Apart from my own research, I sought advice from the #SeedlyCommunity to see when I should choose a Custodian account over the CDP account.

-Kenichi Xi – SC are for small purchases and not recommended for traders who want to make a fast trade (fast in fast out).
-For ppl who invest, SC lowers the expenses but it will cost you more when you decided to transfer your holdings to a CDP account be it your own or heritance to others.
-In short, use SC for short-term investment, CDP for long-term investment.
+Kenichi Xi – SC is for small purchases and is not recommended for traders who want to make a fast trade (fast in, fast out).
+For ppl who invest, SC lowers the expenses, but it will cost you more when you decide to transfer your holdings to a CDP account, be it your own or inheritance to others.
+In short, use SC for short-term investment and CDP for long-term investment.

 At the end of all these efforts, I would go with opening an SCB brokerage account, however, not to replace my DBS Vickers account but to supplement it for trades at a higher frequency.
 My Vickers account would still hold for more long-term investment.
 What do you think?